 Check Your Posture to Improve Your 60-Yard Dash Time

-To get faster speed, one thing you should do is to videotape yourself practicing a 10-yard dash.
+To get faster speed, one thing you should do is videotape yourself practicing a 10-yard dash.
 Watch that video to check your posture and forward lean.

 After you get your 10-yard dash speed down, your 60-yard dash speed will instantly be much faster.